 Hours of Business

-Botswana is both a malaria area and a yellow fever area, which your doctor should explain to you.
-You will need to take precautionary measures against both, which again, your doctor will guide you through.
+Botswana is both a malaria area and a yellow fever area, which your doctor should explain.
+You will need to take precautionary measures against both, which, again, your doctor will guide you through.

 We have listed a few (but not all) facilities that travellers can visit if they feel the need to whilst they are in Maun:

 - Delta Medical Centre – Along the main road, offering 24-hour emergency service.